 I am here to tell you that you should be following JOMO.
 The joy of missing out.
 Don’t stress about friends going to post work cocktails and you aren’t.
 Sometimes you just need that time to yourself.
 You know when you are and aren’t in the mood.
 So listen to yourself and you will help yourself in the long run.
 If you struggle to say no and worry about folding to guilt trips.
 Saying ‘I don’t go out on weeknights’ removes that debate and puts you in control of your time.

 19. Do nothing

 Sometimes there is a joy in having no plans at all.
-You can just relax in your flat, watching TV or sleeping.
+You can just relax in your flat, watching a self care movie on netflix or sleeping.
 Whichever floats your boat.
 The lack of stress for socialising and being ‘entertaining’ is gone when you are only pleasing yourself.

 20. Be yourself